Save energy and costs simultaneously in the warehouse

 Energy-saving heating and cooling systems in the warehouse

-Elimination of lighting and heating with automation
+Elimination of lighting and heating in automation